carlmarkegang/git-repo-stats-viewer/README.md

 # Git repository stats viewer
-Generate a static html page with information about git commits
+Generate a static html page with information about git commits.

 # Requirements
-Git or "Git bash for windows"
+ * Git or "Git bash for windows"
-node
+ * Node
-The script will only work in a english localization configuration of Git
+ * The script will only work in a english localization configuration of Git

 # How to generate a new static html file
 There are several ways to generate a new report.